-Important: Do not install the new version over the existing product.
-If you do so, you will not be able to revert to the earlier product, and you will need to install the earlier product from the original installation media.
+Important: If you install over the existing product, you cannot revert after migration, and you must install the earlier product from the original installation media.

 When you change from the old server to the new server, change the INFORMIXDIR environment variable to ensure that it points to the location of the installed database server.
 If you do not do this, the older version of the database server will start when you reboot.